nrfconnect/sdk-nrf/samples/nrf9160/ciphersuites/README.rst

 .. _ciphersuites:

-nRF9160: TLS ciphersuites
+nRF9160: TLS cipher suites
 ##########################

 .. contents::
    :local:
    :depth: 2

-The Transport Layer Security (TLS) ciphersuites sample demonstrates a minimal implementation of a client application that attempts to connect to a host by trying different TLS ciphersuites.
+The Transport Layer Security (TLS) cipher suites sample demonstrates a minimal implementation of a client application that attempts to connect to a host by trying different TLS cipher suites.
-This sample shows the ciphersuites and lists them as supported or not supported by the host, and provides a summary of the support.
+This sample shows the cipher suites and lists them as supported or not supported by the host, and provides a summary of the support.

 Requirements
 ************